apache/streampipes-website/docs/05_how-to-opcua.md

 Open `Connect`, click `New Adapter`, and select `OPC UA` from the adapter catalog.
 The adapter configuration starts with the protocol-specific settings.

-<DocVisualPlaceholder
+<ScreenshotFigure
-  title="OPC UA Adapter Selection" purpose="Show the adapter catalog with the OPC UA adapter selected."
+title="OPC UA Adapter Selection" src="/img/howto/opcua/howto-opcua-adapter-selection.png"
+alt="Select the OPC UA adapter from the adapter catalog" caption="Select the OPC UA adapter from the adapter catalog."
 />

 ## Choose pull mode or subscription mode